-The following items must be included for your submittal to be considered complete and eligible to begin the review process:
+The following items must be included for your submittal to be

-1. ☐ Completed Plan Review Packet with every question answered or marked N/A as appropriate 2. ☐ Completed application form 3. ☐ Plan review fee Refer to current Fee Schedule for correct fee amount.
+Completed application form 3.

+Plan review fee Refer to current Fee Schedule for correct fee amount.
 Applications will have a late fee of two (2) times the regular fee added to the fee for failure to submit plans and receive approval before beginning construction.
-4. ☐ One complete set of floor plans If plans are drawn on paper larger than 11"x17" a digital copy must be submitted as well.
-5. \Box One complete list of proposed equipment and specifications or cut sheets from the manufacturer for each piece of equipment This includes ventilation hoods with exhaust and make-up air calculations if hoods are present
+4. \square One complete set of floor plans (hard copy or digital) drawn to scale with scale indicated on plans -Including mobile unit(s) if plans are printed on paper larger than 11"x17" a digital copy must be submitted as well for archiving.
+A scale bar must be included on each page of digital plans to establish scale when printed at reduced size.
+5. \square One complete list of proposed equipment and specifications or cut sheets from the manufacturer for each piece of equipment This includes ventilation hoods with exhaust and make-up air calculations if hoods are present.